Basic Approach Types

 Instrument Landing System (ILS)

 The Instrument Landing System (ILS) approach is the only ICAO recognized precision approach with a Decision Altitude (DA).
-A decision altitude, or "DA", is an atltitude at which, on your descent, you must decide whether to continue to landing or execute the missed approach.
+A decision altitude, or "DA", is an altitude at which, on your descent, you must decide whether to continue to land or execute the missed approach.
 This DA has a safety margin allowing you to descent slightly below it while you make the decision.
 Note that the DA becomes your missed approach point, since you are following vertical guidance down to the runway.

 The ILS provides angular guidance both laterally and vertically by virtue of two separate antennas: the localizer (laterally) and the glide slope (vertically).
 The localizer is the same localizer used for the "localizer approaches" (see previous header).

-Because the ILS is composed of two antennas, you will very often see the ILS approach provide also localizer only minimums.
+Because the ILS is composed of two antennas, you will very often see the ILS approach also provides localizer only minimums.
 The title may in fact say "ILS or LOC".
 This article talks about regulations concerning inoperative glideslopes, and how an ILS approach becomes a LOC approach.

 RNAV (GPS)-Based Navigation Approaches